jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 One regular observation was this - all three were not familiar with fluvial diagrams, so there was not an "immediate" impact.
 Once they took time to understand what was going on, they generally liked my approach.
 I eventually concluded to take out a step ("Survived After Iowa") because they seemed to think that layer didn't add much useful information.
 K particularly focused on the need to add some missing details (like specific timeframes/dates, adding in some of the names of candidates, polls just focused on Iowa Caucus-goers).

 The visual storyboard above shows where I plan to include new/additional visualizations.
-The wireframe pdf document documents feedback in red.
+The wireframe pdf document documents feedback and planned additions/changes in green.
 I did not find any need to make major changes to the ordering of my story - however, I may rearrange the ordering of some visualizations (specifically placing "Iowa winners often don't win nomination" infographic ahead of any "...but it is crucial to finish in the top three of Iowa" visualizations).

 Unfortunately, I feel limited by technology / my coding skills.
 There are some things my reviewers pointed out that I would have already changed if I could.
 For example, two requested that I make the dots larger on the "Two White, Too Old, Too Rural" dot chart - I could not find a way to do that on Datawrapper.
 Moreover, there are limited ordering/coloring options for fluvial charts on RAWGraphs.
 I may seek help/guidance from Matt on these issues.